AprilBrother/wiki.aprbrother/src/en/gateway_c3.md

 | 2.4GHz WiFi & BLE              | *  | *    |
 | Rechargeable battery (800mAH)  | -  | *    |
 | Data saving even offline       | -  | *    |

+:::tabs

+@tab Features

+## Features

+- Wi-Fi Connectivity
+- Support WebSocket/HTTP/MQTT protocol
+- Reads multiple BLE devices in the same time and upload to remote server
+- User-Friendly Configuration Tool: The Gateway comes with a user-friendly configuration tool that provides a graphical interface for easy setup.

 ## How it works ##